When Lanczos Iterations Generate Symmetric Quadrature Nodes?: Symmetric Ritz values in the Lanczos iterations

 \section{Symmetric Ritz values in the Lanczos iterations}

-In this section we address the inquiry raised in \cref{prob:1}.
-Recall that given a symmetric matrix $A$ and a starting vector $\boldsymbol{u}$, \cref{alg:Lanc}, executed for $m$ steps, yields a symmetric tridiagonal matrix denoted as $T_{m}$.
-We are enlightened by the well-known Cauchy interlacing theorem \cite[Theorem 4.3.17]{H12}.
-Particularly, \cite[Theorem 3.3]{GM09} details the case of symmetric tridiagonal matrices. \begin{lemma} \cite[Theorem 3.3]{GM09} Let $\{\theta_k^{(m)}\}_{k=1}^m$ be the eigenvalues of the symmetric tridiagonal matrix $T_m$.
-The eigenvalues of $T_{m+1}$ strictly interlace the eigenvalues of $T_m$,

-\end{lemma} It should be noticed that if the eigenvalues of the larger matrix $T_{m+1}$ have successive repeated eigenvalues, e.g., $\theta_k^{(m+1)} = \theta_{k+1}^{(m+1)}$, then the interlaced eigenvalue $\theta_k^{(m)}$ is equal to these quantities.
-This observation underscores the validity of employing equal signs within equation \eqref{eq:lem3.1}.
-Based on \cref{thm:GM09-3.3}, we show that the Ritz values generated by the $m$-step Lanczos method with matrix $A$ and vector $\boldsymbol{u}$ are interlaced by the eigenvalues of $A$. \begin{lemma} Let $T_m \in \mathbb{R}^{m\times m}$ be the symmetric tridiagonal matrix generated in the $m$-step Lanczos method with symmetric matrix $A \in \mathbb{R}^{n \times n}$ and initial vector $\boldsymbol{u}$.
-Then under the assumption that values are non-decreasing by index, the eigenvalues of $A$, $\{\lambda_{k}\}_{k=1}^{n}$, interlace the eigenvalues of $T_{m}$, $\{\theta_k\}_{k=1}^{m}$,
+In this section we address the inquiry raised in Problem \ref{prob:1}.
+Recall that given a symmetric matrix $A$ and a starting vector $\boldsymbol{u}$, Algorithm \ref{alg:Lanc}, executed for $m$ steps, yields a symmetric tridiagonal matrix denoted as $T_{m}$.
+We are enlightened by the well-known Cauchy interlacing theorem \cite[Theorem 10.1.1]{P98}. \begin{theorem} Let $T_m \in \mathbb{R}^{m\times m}$ be the symmetric tridiagonal matrix generated in the $m$-step Lanczos method with symmetric matrix $A \in \mathbb{R}^{n \times n}$ and initial vector $\boldsymbol{u}$.
+Then under the assumption that the values are non-decreasing by index, the eigenvalues of $A$, $\{\lambda_{k}\}_{k=1}^{n}$, interlace the eigenvalues of $T_{m}$, $\{\theta_k\}_{k=1}^{m}$,

-\end{lemma} \begin{proof} The proof is completed by two steps.
-First, \cref{thm:GM09-3.3} helps reveal the relationship of eigenvalues that belong to two tridiagonal Jacobi matrices $T_m, T_{m+2}$ with order difference two,

-The inequalities are obtained by first applying \cref{thm:GM09-3.3} on $T_{m}, T_{m+1}$ and $T_{m+2}$, and then combining the results.
-We can further increase the order of the larger symmetric tridiagonal matrix till $n$ and deduce